cdmuir/website/content/post/2020-04-05-biol470-april06-10-schedule.md

 * Start working on data entry for class project.
 It should not take more than an hour, perhaps much less.

   - Papers and datasheets (with written instructions) are in your Google Drive folder
-  - I will send more detailed instructions on Monday.
+  - *Watch* [video](https://drive.google.com/open?id=1YtzftzSahVujB-hY5nfHsBob6z7a87wL) describing project with instructions for data entry
   - This [post](https://cdmuir.netlify.com/post/2020-04-01-biol470-class-project) describes class project and due dates

 * *Watch* pre-recorded lecture on evo-devo

-  - I will post this Monday afternoon and notify you
+  - I will post this Monday afternoon or Tuesday morning and notify you

 ### Wednesday, April 8 - synchronous, join Google Meeting